 Most fast foods are high in calories, sodium, and unhealthy fats — a dangerous trio for those looking to lose weight and stay healthy.
 Regions with more fast food restaurants have higher obesity rates, according to a 2011 study.
 Stay away from the drive-through, and instead choose "slow food" — food you make yourself with whole, organic, natural ingredients.

 The typical grab-and-go pizza contains a high amount of refined carbohydrates, fat, and sodium.
 Avoid these greasy choices and make your own pie.
-You can often find ready-made gluten-free pizza dough (or even cauliflower crust) and good-quality sauces, vegan cheese, and toppings at your local grocery store.
+You can often find ready-made gluten-free (or even cauliflower crust) pizza dough, good-quality sauces, vegan cheese, and toppings at your local grocery store.

 Huge amounts of sugar hide in many common beverages, including soft drinks, sweetened iced teas, and juices with added sugar.
 Become a voracious nutrition label reader and pay attention to your beverages' sugar content.
 Cranberry juice, for example, can have a whopping 30 grams per serving.
-Opt for “no sugar added" versions instead.
+Opt for “no sugar added" versions instead or juice your own.